Tax Return Services - Crypto Tax Consulting

 SOUTH AFRICAN WORKING ABROAD

-Some expats are under the false impression that if they leave South Africa, they are not required to declare their foreign income to SARS, or that they no longer need to submit tax returns in SA.
+Some expats are under the false impression that if they leave South Africa, they are not required to declare their foreign income to SARS, or that they no longer need to submit tax returns in South Africa.

 If you are a South African working abroad, you are legally required to submit tax returns to SARS every year, declare your worldwide income, and potentially claim an exemption on your foreign earnings.

-Where applicable, expats can claim an exemption on their foreign earnings under section 10(1)(0) ii.
+Where applicable, expats can claim an exemption on their foreign earnings under section 10(1)(o)(ii).
 There are specific criteria to be met to qualify for this exemption.
 It’s important to note that even if you qualify for an exemption, you still need to submit a return to SARS.

 FOREIGN NATIONALS IN SOUTH AFRICA